-River nodded, hung back a little so Inara could lead the way into her ship.
+River nodded and hung back a little as if she wanted Inara to lead the way into her ship.
 Once they got there, River didn't say anything, just walked around the room, touching things that she'd looked at plenty of times before.

 Inara sat, preparing some of the tea Mal liked best.
 "River?"

 Inara took a deep breath.
 She hadn't expected to be the one to give this talk to River.
 But then it was probably preferable to Simon trying to do it.
 Inara wasn't sure he'd ever actually had any sex, much less enough to give a lecture.
 "It is nice."